johnpancoast/.idea/README.md

 so for each project, do this...

-* Close the project in your IDE. *`Idea` seems to load the templates on open and save them to the files when you edit in your IDE so this seems safest.*
+* Close the project in your IDE. *`Idea` seems to load the templates on open one time and saves them to memory.
+It then updates the files as you edit in your IDE, so this seems safest.*

 * Copy this repository's contents to the `.idea/` directory of your project or do something equivalent to this: